SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Experiments

-\textbf{Performance metrics:} We compare the synthetic data along two dimensions: \begin{enumerate}[label=(\roman*), leftmargin=15pt] \item \emph{Covariate distribution fidelity.} We assess how closely the distribution of patient characteristics in the synthetic data matches the original data.
-For this, we compare the observed covariates via the Jensen-Shannon (JS) distance and the Wasserstein distance. \item \emph{Downstream performance.} The goal is to generate data that enable survival models trained on synthetic samples to generalize to real outcomes.
-For this, we train five popular survival models the synthetic datasets, namely: (a)~DeepHit \citep{lee.2018}, (b)~Cox proportional hazards \citep{cox.1972}, (c)~Weibull accelerated failure time regression \citep{weibull.1951}, (d)~random survival forest \citep{ishwaran.2008}, and (e)~XGBoost \citep{chen.2016}.
+\begin{enumerate}[label=(\roman*), leftmargin=15pt] \item \emph{Covariate fidelity.} We assess how closely the distribution of patient characteristics in the synthetic data matches the original data.
+For this, we compare the observed covariates via the Jensen-Shannon (JS) distance and the Wasserstein distance.
+We report marginal JS for per-feature alignment and joint WS to capture overall multivariate structure. \item \emph{Survival-specific fidelity.} We evaluate whether the synthetic data reproduce the temporal structure of the survival process.
+The evaluation includes the Event-Time Divergence (ETD) metric, which compares covariates of individuals with events occurring in similar equally sized time intervals (Suppl.~\ref{sec:edt_metric}), as well as temporal distribution plots for censored and uncensored events. \item \emph{Overall fidelity.} To assess fidelity across all patient variables, we report the Shape metric~\cite{shi.2024}, which quantifies differences in the marginal distributions, and present normalized marginal histograms. \item \emph{Survival analysis performance.} The goal is to generate data that enable survival models trained on synthetic samples to generalize to real outcomes.
+For this, we train five popular survival models on the synthetic datasets, namely: (a)~DeepHit \citep{lee.2018}, (b)~Cox proportional hazards \citep{cox.1972}, (c)~Weibull accelerated failure time regression \citep{weibull.1951}, (d)~random survival forest \citep{ishwaran.2008}, and (e)~XGBoost \citep{chen.2016}.
 We then compare the prediction quality on the real data with the corresponding model via: (1)~the concordance index (C-index) \citep{harrell.1982}, which evaluates the accuracy of the ranking between predicted survival probabilities and observed event times, and (2)~the Brier score \citep{brier.1950}, which assesses the calibration of the probabilistic predictions.
-We report averaged results across the five downstream models over 10 different seeds. \end{enumerate}
+We report averaged results across the five survival models over 10 different seeds. \end{enumerate}